 While it had much to offer, however, today The Dark Redemption is mainly remembered as the only fan film Lucasfilm ever threatened legal action against, effectively forcing its producers to shut down the distribution of the film or face the legal consequences.
 What would make a wildly successful production company get so red in the face about a homegrown project made by enthusiastic fans?
 Find out after the jump.

 TDR was made for an Australian fan film contest sponsored by Force III—a convention held to coincide with the release of The Phantom Menace.
 On its own, the film would have been notable as it centered around how the Death Star plans were stolen and sent to Princess Leia, and it marked the first time the “Extended Universe” character of Mara Jade appeared on a screen.
 What’s more, her creator, novelist Timothy Zahn was on hand at Force III and actually saw the flick.
 His thoughts on the first visual interpretation of his character?
-Well, you’ll have to dig through my fan film book, Homemade Hollywood, when it comes out later this month to find out.
+Well, you’ll have to dig through my fan film book, , when it comes out later this month to find out.
 But one thing you won’t find out is why The Dark Redemption got a Cease & Desist order from Lucasfilm.

 There were plenty of versions of the story that have floated around since then, ranging from “Lucas didn’t want competition against The Phantom Menace” (ridiculous) to “he wanted to reserve the right to invent the ‘How Leia got the plans’ story himself” (quite plausible) to the rumor that Dark Redemption T-shirts with copyrighted Star Wars characters on them were sold to help fund the production.
 While The Dark Redemption gets in-depth coverage in my book, I never got a straight answer from anyone associated with the film as to what exactly was in that C&D…until now.